rubarb666/Website/docs/tutorial/blog.md

 `http://localhost:8080/about-us/` is the url where we will now find the page.

 ## If that seemed like a lot of work
-Rhubarb uses custard commands to speed up the process of a lot of repetitive tasks.

-Lets make a quick directory that we can remove in a moment.

-Create a directory as follows:
-`src/Leaves/Delete`
-then `cd` to the `Delete` Directory

-then
-`../../../vendor/bin/custard leaf:create-leaf`
-type in `Delete` or whatever you want your leaf to be called then press enter and it will create a Leaf, Model and View with a lot of helpful comments.
-You can delete this directory unless you want to keep it for reference.
+For those of you using JetBrains PhpStorm IDE:<br>
+There is a plugin called 'Compost' that can speed up the process.

+It can be found by searching in PhpStorms Preferences/Plugins marketplace.
+Don't worry, it's free.

+Once installed and PhpStorm is restarted, the option to make a new Rhubarb Leaf and Model are available through the normal process of making any new class or file.

+If we create a new Rhubarb Leaf , the 'Add a new Leaf set' window appears.
+This will auto-name and create the Model, View and ViewBridge (if required) based on the Leaf name.
+The new files will include a lot of helpful comments.

 # Databases & tables